Cloudera Director and Cloudera Manager Usage

 For information about growing or shrinking a cluster, see Modifying the Number of Instances in an Existing Cluster.

-For information about migrating HDFS master roles to a new instance, see Using Role Migration to Repair HDFS Master Role Instances.
+For information about migrating HDFS master roles to a new instance, see Replacing the HDFS Master Role Instance with an Identical Copy.